Vessels

 22cm w x 22cm d x 9cm h

-The overall form has higher sides and feet, drawing parallels with Chinese ceremonial bronze vessels.
-Around the upper rim, fingers of silicone protrude from the lattice work of loopholes and the feet underneath are softly coiled cones.
+The overall form has higher sides and feet than Vessel (I), perhaps drawing parallels with ceremonial bronze vessels from antiquity.
+Around the upper rim, fingers of silicone protrude from the lattice work of loopholes and the feet underneath are softly coiled cones that appear to almost collapse under the weight.

 Related Work: